orionsune/pumpupjam/README.md

-A personal project using a raspberyPi, LED matrix panel and audio device to be silly.
+A python project using a raspberyPi, LED matrix panel and audio device to be silly.